 Let’s serialize a class

-Let’s serialize the class with default implementation.
+class with default implementation.

 Create a class which implements java.io.Serializable interface.